vintage-software/internship-training/README.md

 ##Stage 1: HTML/CSS

-Learn how to build a web pages with HTML and CSS
+Learn how to build responsive web pages with HTML and CSS

 - Complete
   - [Treehouse "How ot make a website"](http://teamtreehouse.com/library/how-to-make-a-website)